Statement of Purpose (SOP) vs Personal Statement

 • What is a Statement of Purpose (SOP)?

-• Difference between a Statement of Purpose and a Personal Statement
+• Difference Between a Statement of Purpose and a Personal Statement

-• SOP vs Personal Statement: Format
+SOP vs Personal Statement: Overview

 What is a Personal Statement?